Naddotfun/nadfun-sdk-typescript/examples/README.md

 // Create indexer with simplified API (NEW) const indexer = new CurveIndexer('https://your-rpc-endpoint')
-// or use WebSocket for better performance const indexer = new CurveIndexer('wss://your-websocket-endpoint')

 // Fetch and process events
 const events = await indexer.fetchEvents(